ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_telco.md

-## Get Usage For a Specific Service
+## Get Usage For Specific Services

 <a id="opIdlistUsageForService"></a>